 Book to Amazon Kindle

-This is the most popular e-Book format as the Kindle is the most popular e-reader around.
+This is the most popular e-book format as the Kindle is the most popular e-reader around.

-The .ePub is the most widely recognised e-book format and is used by thousands of e-readers across the world.
+The EPUB is the most widely recognised e-book format and is used by thousands of e-readers across the world.

 iPad or iPhone

-With the fully interactive Flippage format, you can display your files and brochures online or send them on disks.
+With the fully interactive flip page format, you can display your files and brochures online or send them on disks.

-By having your book converted to HTML, this allows you to display it online as a functional website.
+HTML conversion allows you to display it online as a functional website.

 XML provides an underlying technology that makes your information portable across platforms, and applications.

 The greatest of care is taken when it comes to the scanning, digitisation and digital preservation of older, more delicate and hard to find books.
 These books can also be scanned to PDF as well as editable formats such as MS Word.
 We place the requirements around the condition of the books, while the speed in which we process them can be reduced to make absolutely sure the books remain in the same condition they came to us in.